Last Updated on September 14, 2021 by Anastasios Antoniadis

 A marketplace is defined by its merchant and how legitimate they are, so it all comes to how well the platform is regulated.

-Verifying whether each and every used key on their platform works is not realistic.
-On the other hand, they don't seem to vet the key resellers on their platform either.
+Verifying whether every used key on their platform works is not realistic.
+On the other hand, they don’t seem to vet the key resellers on their platform either.
 This is where the problem starts.

 So, are the key resellers in Kinguin legit?

 From a buyer’s perspective, they are somewhat legit.
 They don’t try to scam you.
 However, they do not verify that the game key or Windows key you purchase works, as that would require them to use the key.